 A hate and signal crime or incident will be recorded where it is perceived that the perpetrator’s hostility or prejudice against any person or property is on the grounds of the victim’s ethnicity, sexual orientation, gender identity, religion, political opinion or disability.

-Hate crimes have one of the highest repeat victimisation rates and can take many forms, including:
+Hate crimes can take many forms, including:

-- Verbal abuse/Intimidation and Harassment
+- Verbal abuse/intimidation and harassment

 - Physical assault which can include; punching, slapping, hair pulling, biting, burning hitting, choking or kicking